 FDA Response To Opioid Crisis

 The U.S. Food and Drug Administration took another approach to this epidemic, which requires manufacturers of long-acting opioids to sponsor educational programs for patients prescribed with their medication.
-In March 2019, two FDA specialists suspended new opioid approvals.
+In March 2019, two FDA specialists suspended new approvals.

 HSRA Fighting The Epidemic